Jobs and Employment

 Engaging New Teachers

 At Northern Lights, we provide new teachers with the resources and support they need to succeed, as well as opportunities for growth in their new careers.
 This includes New Teacher Orientation at the beginning of the school year, Professional Development and a Mentoring Program all during the first year.
-Support continues beyond year one with more Professional Development, as well as Coaching Visits from our Lead Teachers.
+Support continues beyond year one with more Professional Development, as well as Coaching Visits from our Learning Consultants.

 Northern Lights is committed to continuous quality improvement and growth for our staff and our schools.